SidhantAl/Assignment4---Chicago/README.md

 ### Validation Errors

 Code was edited so as to contain no errors in validation.
+There is, however, a warning relating to the index.php page: the section tags used for the designer's col-sm-6 trick lack headings.
+Although this does show up as a warning in the validator, it is not a requirement for the HTML code and I decided to leave it as-is.